wellness-guides

 Endometriosis Diet Guide: What to Eat and What to Avoid

-Endometriosis is not a diet problem, and no dietary change will remove lesions or prevent disease progression.
-What diet can influence is the inflammatory environment that drives symptom severity — and for endometriosis, that's meaningful because the inflammation is chronic, estrogen dependent, and partly amplified by dietary choices.
+Endometriosis is not a diet problem, and no dietary change will remove lesions or stop disease progression.
+What diet can influence is the inflammatory environment that drives symptom severity.
+For endometriosis, that matters because the inflammation is chronic, estrogen dependent, and partly amplified by dietary choices.
 The honest framing: dietary changes for endometriosis are symptom management, not treatment.
-Surgery remains the only way to remove lesions; hormonal suppression the primary medical approach.
-But symptom management matters when you're managing a condition that may last decades.
+Surgery remains the only way to remove lesions.
+Hormonal suppression is the primary medical approach.
+But symptom management matters when you are managing a condition that may last decades.
 What the Research Actually Shows Two large epidemiological studies form the evidence base for diet and endometriosis.
-The Nurses' Health Study II (n=70,000+ women followed prospectively) found: Women who ate ≥1 serving of red meat per day had 56% higher risk of endometriosis than women who ate ≤1 serving/week Women with high omega 3 intake had significantly lower endometriosis risk than women with low omega 3 intake Trans fat intake was associated with significantly higher endometriosis risk (HR 1.48 in the highest vs. lowest quintile) No significant association between dairy i
+The Nurses' Health Study II (over 70,000 women followed prospectively) found: Women who ate one or more servings of red meat per day had 56% higher risk of endometriosis than women who ate one or fewer servings per week Women with high omega 3 intake had significantly lower endometriosis risk than women with low omega 3 intake Trans fat intake was linked to significantly higher endometriosis risk No significant link between dairy intake and endometriosis risk A separate